kaspermunch/PopulationGenomicsCourse/Exercises/HistoricalPopulationSize/README.md

 ```

-Now that you are more familiar with PSCM, revisit the Figure 2 of the Mallick et al (2016) about the The Simons Genome Diversity Project.
+Now that you are more familiar with PSMC, revisit the Figure 2 of the Mallick et al (2016) about the The Simons Genome Diversity Project.
 What conclusions do they draw from running PSMC?
 What are the conclusions were drawn from running the related MSMC?